horizontalsystems/Unstoppable-Wallet-Website/src/faq/en/bitcoin/how-to-send-bitcoin-transactions-that-can-not-be-spent-until-certain-date.md

-# How to send Bitcoin transactions that can't be spent until certain date?
+# How can you send Bitcoin transactions that can't be spent until a certain date?

 Unstoppable wallet provides the ability to send Bitcoin transactions that can't be spent until a certain date in the future.
 Such capabilities exist on the Bitcoin blockchain but few wallet applications implement them.